-Amid a raging pandemic, India’s transgender community, which numbered 5 million a decade ago, is at its nadir when it comes to vulnerability to disease and distress.
+Amid a raging pandemic, NALSA verdict mandated the government to add a third-gender column to all its documents as legal recognition.’s community, which numbered 5 million a decade ago, is at its nadir when it comes to vulnerability to disease and distress.
 The reason why there are no recent statistics is because the 2011 census was the only time that population data for non-binary persons, referred to as “others,” was recorded.
 In 2014, people were given the status of the third gender in after a long legal battle.
-The NALSA verdict mandated the government to add a third-gender column to all its documents as legal recognition.
+The

-Unfortunately, transgender people are still being “othered.”
-Most recently, the registration form on the official COVID-19 vaccine portal of the government of has three gender categories: male, female and others.
-“It sounds discriminating and demeaning,” Dhananjay Chauhan, a leading activist from Punjab, told me over the phone.
+Unfortunately, registration form on the official COVID-19 vaccine portal of the government of has three gender categories: male, female and others.
+“It sounds discriminating and demeaning,” Dhananjay Chauhan, a leading activist from Punjab, told me over the phone.people are still being “othered.”
+Most recently, the

 Marriage Equality Is Still a Dream for India’s LGBTQ Community

-What came as an even greater disappointment was the fact that participation data for transgender persons have been removed from the dashboard of the CoWIN online vaccine registration portal.
-The infographic now reflects only the data for males and females under the vaccination category, delineated in blue and pink respectively.
+What came as an even greater disappointment was the fact that participation data for dashboard of the CoWIN online vaccine registration portal.
+The infographic now reflects only the data for males and females under the category, delineated in blue and pink respectively.persons have been removed from the

-The figure for “others” can’t even be determined by calculating the difference between the total number of vaccinated and the vaccinated males and females added together because the dashboard lists the overall number of doses administered to date, which includes both the first and second shots.
-This erasure becomes a journey from “othering” toward rendering the “others” invisible, revealing just how problematic the transgender community’s situation in really is.
+The figure for “others” can’t even be determined by calculating the difference between the total number ofand the males and females added together because the dashboard lists the overall number of doses administered to date, which includes both the first and second shots.
+This erasure becomes a journey from “othering” toward rendering the “others” invisible, revealing just how problematic the community’s situation in really is.

 No, I Haven’t Been Vaccinated

-On January 16, India began its vaccination drive.
-However, data show that by May 16, only 3.97% of “others” have received at least one shot, just 0.013% of the overall number of .
+On January 16, 3.97% of “others” have received at least one shot, just 0.013% of the overall number of .
 With the third wave of infections ravaging through the country, the third-gender population is still waiting for vials to get allotted for their camps.
 Pushpa Mai, a leading trans activist from Rajasthan, says: “So far, we have been able to vaccinate only 50 persons in Jaipur and we are waiting for our another camp date.
 As soon as we are sanctioned the vials, we shall proceed further.
-Till then, what else is in hand than to wait — such is the situation everywhere.”
+Till then, what else is in hand than to wait — such is the situation everywhere.”began its drive.
+However, data show that by May 16, only

 Simran, from Rajasthan, was coughing during the phone call.
 She was out of the town to participate in a kinnar sammelan, the community congregation.
-When asked about getting vaccinated, she snapped: “Didi, why do you keep on asking the same question every time you call?
+When asked about getting, she snapped: “Didi, why do you keep on asking the same question every time you call?
 Don’t you know the state already?
-I HAVEN’T been vaccinated.
+I HAVEN’T been .
 Would you arrange it for me?
 Can you?”
-She said that none of her dera (community house) friends were vaccinated, which has caused a lot of problems.
+She said that none of her dera (community house) friends were , which has caused a lot of problems.

-Another roadblock to registering for vaccination is a lack of identity documents.
-Due to the stigma surrounding them, many transgender people have abandoned their parental homes at a young age or have dropped out of school due to discrimination and outright assault.
+Another roadblock to registering foris a lack of identity documents.
+Due to the stigma surrounding them, many people have abandoned their parental homes at a young age or have dropped out of school due to discrimination and outright assault.
 This means that the majority are left with either no proof of identity at all or only with one that states the gender they were assigned at birth, which they no longer identify with.
-The provisions of providing them with transgender identity cards are still being discussed out by the government, which couldn’t come soon enough at this critical time.
+The provisions of providing them with identity cards are still being discussed out by the government, which couldn’t come soon enough at this critical time.

 Alisha (not her real name), from Chandani Chowk, had to resort to prostitution in order to survive during lockdown and is now exposed to a higher risk of catching the virus through her clients.
-“Initially, I was scared to death of getting this vaccination,” she tells me.
-“But then I decided that anyhow I am going to die, better take a chance by getting vaccinated; probably I might survive.
-And I contacted an NGO and got vaccinated through their vaccination camp.”
+“Initially, I was scared to death of getting this,” she tells me.
+“But then I decided that anyhow I am going to die, better take a chance by getting ; probably I might survive.
+And I contacted an NGO and got through their camp.”

-This initial vaccine hesitancy Alisha describes has deep roots and is among the factors affecting the low uptake rates among the community.
-Transgender people often report discrimination at hospitals and public places because of their non-conformity.
-In colonial times, transgender people, then commonly known as eunuchs, were categorized as habitual offenders or natural-born criminals under the Criminal Tribes Act of 1871 and were punished for their cross-dressing practice.
-Historic persecution not only rendered transgender people invisible in the public sphere but also laid the foundations of a transphobic society.
+This initial vaccine hesitancy Alisha describes has deep roots and is among the factors affecting the low uptake rates among the community.people often report discrimination at hospitals and public places because of their non-conformity.
+In colonial times, people, then commonly known as eunuchs, were categorized as habitual offenders or natural-born criminals under the Criminal Tribes Act of 1871 and were punished for their cross-dressing practice.
+Historic persecution not only rendered people invisible in the public sphere but also laid the foundations of a transphobic society.

-To this day, transgender people are seen as a matter of curiosity.
-“There are various layers of discrimination in health care access in this country.
-The doctors are curious about the transgender identity, and so exploit them in the process,” Shuvojit Moulik, founder of Civilian Welfare Foundation, a Kolkata-based NGO, told LiveMint.
+To this day, told LiveMint.
 During my research, many reported that doctors and medical professionals would examine their genitals even when the only complaint is a cold or a cough.
 Many report medical negligence.
-It is hardly a surprise that people try to evade these discriminating and transphobic spaces, preferring to rely on traditional medicine or local quacks for treatment.
+It is hardly a surprise that people try to evade these discriminating and transphobic spaces, preferring to rely on traditional medicine or local quacks for treatment.people are seen as a matter of curiosity.
+“There are various layers of discrimination in access in this country.
+The doctors are curious about the identity, and so exploit them in the process,” Shuvojit Moulik, founder of Civilian Welfare Foundation, a Kolkata-based NGO,

-Shreya Reddy, who identifies as a transwoman and works as a clinic manager at a transgender health center in Hyderabad, points out the irony that even those transgender volunteers running the vaccination camps aren’t taking the jabs.
+Shreya Reddy, who identifies as a transwoman and works as a clinic manager at ahealth center in Hyderabad, points out the irony that even those volunteers running the camps aren’t taking the jabs.
 This often creates further skepticism among those who come to the vaccine camps.

-Exposure to hormone therapies, HIV and complex sex reassignment surgeries leave transgender people immunocompromised and thus more vulnerable, and understandably more skeptical about the side effects of a new vaccine.
-According to Equality magazine, “communities that are underrepresented in medical trials, including those for vaccines, have developed considerable mistrust in the overall effect certain medicines and products will have on their health.”
-This is compounded by the fact that the scarcity of doctors who specialize in gender reassignment has resulted in many people reporting being treated like subjects of an experiment by plastic surgeons who lack the necessary expertise.
+Exposure to hormone therapies, HIV and complex sex reassignment surgeries leave Equality magazine, “communities that are underrepresented in medical trials, including those for vaccines, have developed considerable mistrust in the overall effect certain medicines and products will have on their health.”
+This is compounded by the fact that the scarcity of doctors who specialize in gender reassignment has resulted in many people reporting being treated like subjects of an experiment by plastic surgeons who lack the necessary expertise.people immunocompromised and thus more vulnerable, and understandably more skeptical about the side effects of a new vaccine.
+According to

 A Time for Recognition

-Following criticism of the low vaccine uptake among the community, the Ministry of Social Justice and Empowerment issued directions to states and union territories to facilitate unhindered and indiscriminate vaccination for transgender persons.
-The states invited community organizations to act as a bridge to get the transgender population vaccinated.
-But since transphobia has them to live on the margins of society, unidentified, local authorities don’t even have proper records of the transgender population and need the community to help them reach this most vulnerable group.
+Following criticism of the low vaccine uptake among the community, the Ministry of Social Justice and Empowerment issued directions to states and union territories to facilitate unhindered and indiscriminate for persons.
+The states invited community organizations to act as a bridge to get the population .
+But since transphobia has them to live on the margins of society, unidentified, local authorities don’t even have proper records of the population and need the community to help them reach this most vulnerable group.

-The complete erasure of vaccination data on a site like CoWin deals a further blow to representation and equality.
-It is high time that the Indian government and society acknowledge that if transgender persons are being “othered” or neglected in something as seemingly innocuous as writing, this will inevitably translate to deadly neglect in real-life terms.
-Thus, the primary need here is to impart their transgender identity on registration forms and certificates and abandon the anonymous and dismissing “others” classification.
-There must be the inclusion of the transgender population in other sets of government data to address their needs and demands.
+The complete erasure ofdata on a site like CoWin deals a further blow to representation and equality.
+It is high time that the Indian government and society acknowledge that if persons are being “othered” or neglected in something as seemingly innocuous as writing, this will inevitably translate to deadly neglect in real-life terms.
+Thus, the primary need here is to impart their identity on registration forms and certificates and abandon the anonymous and dismissing “others” classification.
+There must be the inclusion of the population in other sets of government data to address their needs and demands.
 Only then will there be a realistic hope for the emancipation of this long-marginalized community.

 The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.